rijuld/swapfrontend/README.md

 # swapfrontend

-Functionality:
+# Functionality

 User signs in with Google.
 Allow access only to BITS email addresses.
 Then take their phone numbers and verify via Firebase OTP phone number verification.
 Authenticate the sign in with your backend server and connect the phone number to the same account.
-The feature set includes:
+# The feature set include:
 1) Adding a request (a user can add multiple),

 2) Viewing your requests,